pop-os/shell/TESTING.md

 - [ ] Windows move across displays in adjustment mode with directions keys
 - [ ] Windows move across displays with the mouse

+## Miscellaneous

+- [ ] Close all windows-- no icons should be active in the GNOME launcher.

 ## Enhancement Tests

 Enhancement test don't have to pass for release.
 Once an enhancement test passes, move up to the standard required-pass test for release.